civican/legisinfo/44-1/bills/C-61/bill_text.md

   **(2)** The agreement may include

-    fiscal arrangements in respect of the delivery of water services on First Nation lands; and
+    fiscal arrangements in respect of the delivery of water services on First Nation lands;

-    arrangements on information and data sharing, monitoring, reporting, enforcement and measurement of outcomes in relation to water services.
+    arrangements on information and data sharing, monitoring, reporting, enforcement and measurement of outcomes in relation to water services; and

+    plans and policies that address water, source water, clean and safe drinking water, wastewater and related infrastructure on First Nation lands.

 ### Section 24